 Based on my personal research and discussions with numerous local, long time electricians, here are the potential problems with both of these panels:

-As a general rule, when FPE panels are seen in buildings, most electrical experts advise to have them removed and replaced.
+As a general rule, when FPE panels are seen in buildings, most electrical experts advise having them removed and replaced.
 The Zinsco panels can usually be taken apart and inspected by an electrical contractor to determine their condition for a nominal fee.

 Other than the above two types, most electrical systems are reasonably safe to operate for many years.